 I am 100% pro-life.
 I believe our self-evident rights, as enumerated in the Constitution, come from God – not from government – and that it’s the government’s responsibility to protect our God-given rights.
 I believe those rights extend to the unborn.

 On average, 22 veterans commit suicide every day because they cannot get the help that they need.
 If the Veteran's Administration (VA) cannot see a patient within forty-eight (48) hours of calling for an appointment, or immediately if a veteran is in need of emergency care, we should set up partnerships with private hospitals to ensure our veterans receive the care they earned.

 While Wilson County has continued to grow, thanks to private businesses, the county has been crumbling in regards to infrastructure.
-We need someone who will fight to bring back OUR tax dollars to provide funding for projects that will help relieve traffic congestion.
+We need someone who will fight to bring back OUR tax dollars to provide funding for projects that will help relieve traffic congestion, without raising taxes.